 Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-My easy New England Seafood Chowder recipe is ready in just 45 minutes using simple, fresh ingredients!
+My easy Seafood Chowder recipe is ready in just 45 minutes using simple, fresh ingredients!
 Creamy, smoky, and overflowing with your favorite seafood.
 This is the best seafood chowder recipe for a quick and easy meal!

 Jump to: